 When it comes to building your business’s website, you want to ensure you deliver an experience that keeps your audience engaged.
 Some people tell you that you need to focus on user experience (UX) design, while others say user interface (UI) design is more important.

-We’ll answer those questions and more in this article!
-Keep reading to learn the difference between UX and UI design and find out which one you should use!
+Keep reading to learn all about UX vs. UI design and find out which one you should use!

 P.S.
 Want to get tips and tricks for designing and marketing your site online?
 Join 150,000+ savvy marketers by subscribing to Revenue Weekly!